Science

 Know-how and skills

-• Mobilize mathematical, computer science, physics and chemistry concepts to approach and solve problems at a high level of abstraction.
+• Mobilize mathematical, computer science, physics, and chemistry concepts to address and solve highly abstract problems.

-• Identify and carry out independently the different steps of an experimental approach.
+• Identify and independently carry out the various stages of an experimental process.

 • Validate a model by comparing its predictions with experimental results and assess its validity limits.